timbertson/autonose/readme.md

 dependencies.
 Note that this will only cover "import blah" statements, it will *not* catch any uses of the `__import__` function.
 Ultimately, I would like to use strace or something similar to determine (at runtime) *every file* that is touched by the test process (and any subprocesses).
-This is a big piece of work, so it will come after the rest of sniffles has proven itself to be useful.
+This is a big piece of work, so it will come after the rest of autonose has proven itself to be useful.